(not including human research projects)

 Written requests to resume field work must be sent to the cognizant dean for approval with a detailed plan that includes safety protocols consistent with the guidelines in Bringing Back the Pack and CDC COVID-19 Safety Practices.
 Field research that involves collection of seasonal data or experiments close to completion where pause or deferral would lead to catastrophic loss of research results should be prioritized.
 The minimum number of full-time employees (faculty, staff, and students) needed to safely conduct activities will be allowed to participate in field research upon approval by the cognizant dean of written plans for safe conduct of fieldwork.

 Travel to field sites must be in accordance with the university policy on business travel in effect at the time.
 Exceptions to university travel restrictions for any personnel (faculty, staff, or students) must be made in writing by the applicable Chancellor, Dean or VP.
 Travel to areas or communities needs to be closely considered based on the prevalence of community spread of the virus and public health guidelines and may be prohibited based on those guidelines.
-Travel to areas or communities that have not met the public health guidelines for staged reopening in New Mexico will not be permitted.

 All travel must be in alignment with UNM travel restrictions and guidelines in effect at the time (https://hr.unm.edu/cv19/travel-food-restrictions):